DavisStanko/Discord-Bot/README.md

 # Discord-Bot

-My instance of this bot is hosted on a cheap VPS with a low bandwidth cap and as such it is only availible for private use.
-Feel free, to fork this program for your own bot instance.
+My instance of this bot is currently hosted on a VPS with a low bandwidth cap and as such it is only availible for private use.
+Please contact me if you are interested in trying this bot in your server.
+Feel free, to fork this program for your own bot instance instead.

 ## Usage